 When I work with my students and we create their applications for jobs (portfolio-cv-cover letter), the CV always comes last in the discussion.
 Never intentionally; students all want to focus on the portfolio and then I naturally follow with the cover letter.

 But of all the documents necessary to apply for a job, the CV seems like the simplest and most straightforward one for students.
-And in the whole interview process it feels like CV is the least important document, especially since most of us have a LinkedIn or Xing page.
+And in the whole interview process, it feels like a CV is the least important document, especially since most of us have a LinkedIn or Xing page.

 Yet most companies start by looking at the CV, which means it can stop companies from even looking at your portfolio if it isn’t done well.